Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Feature-Aware (Hyper)graph Generation via Next‑Scale Prediction

 \begin{remark} Edges are selectively removed based on the binary indicator vector $\mathbf{e}$, and features are updated with new predictions.
-Node budgets are divided among child nodes according to the split proportions specified by the vector $\mathbf{f}$.
-Since budgets must be integers, the resulting values are rounded.
-In the case of a tie (\eg when an odd number must be split evenly), the child with the lowest index receives the larger share, and the remaining budget is distributed among the others accordingly. \end{remark}
+Node scale encodings are divided among child nodes according to the split proportions specified by the vector $\mathbf{f}$.
+Since scale encodings must be integers, the resulting values are rounded.
+In the case of a tie (\eg when an odd number must be split evenly), the child with the lowest index receives the largest share, and the remaining scale encoding is distributed among the others accordingly. \end{remark}

-The generation of a hypergraph with $N$ nodes proceeds in three main stages: \begin{enumerate}[leftmargin=0.5cm] \itemsep0em \item \textit{Initialization}.
-Start from a minimal bipartite graph: $B^{(L)} = ( \{1\}, \{2\}, \{(1, 2)\} )$, consisting of a single node on each side connected by one edge.
-The left-side node is assigned the full node budget, \ie $\mathbf{b} = (N)$.
-If node and hyperedge features need to be generated, $\mathbf{F}_L$ and $\mathbf{F}_R$ are initialized as zero matrices. \item \textit{Expansion and refinement}.
-Iteratively expand and refine the current bipartite representation to add details until the desired size is attained: $B^{(l)} \xrightarrow{\text{expand}} \tilde{B}^{(l-1)} \xrightarrow{\text{refine}} B^{(l-1)}$. \item \textit{Hypergraph reconstruction}.
-Once the final bipartite graph is generated, construct the hypergraph by collapsing each right-side node into a hyperedge connecting its adjacent left-side nodes. \end{enumerate}